Skip to main content

 Book 15 minutes with Hannah →

 Hannah runs HolidayFox.
-Numbers in this guide are based on standard rates published or reported by Booking.com partners as of May 2026 and on the experience of HolidayFox customers.
+Numbers in this guide are based on standard rates published or reported by Booking.com partners as of May 2026, HolidayFox's 5% direct-booking rate, and customer experience.
 Booking.com rates change occasionally.
+Stripe / card-processor fees are excluded from both sides of the comparison because they apply either way.
 If anything here is wrong, drop a note to hannah@holidayfox.com and we'll update it.